dpineda6988/datacollection-challenge/README.md

 # datacollection-challenge
 # MarsSoup

-An jupyter notebook analysis of data scarped from two websites using Splinter and Beautiful Soup.
+An jupyter notebook analysis of data scraped from two websites using Splinter and Beautiful Soup.

 ## Description